Rahma-Eldardery/Hunter_Quotes/README.md

 # Hunter

 Hunter is an Android application designed to manage and display information about characters, quotes, and user login functionality.
-The app offers a dynamic interface for browsing and interacting with content, making it an engaging experience for users.
+The app offers a dynamic interface for browsing and interacting with content.

 ## Features